Has the Use of Technology In Learning Boosted or Diminished The Development of Creative Thinking Among Learners?

 Disclaimer: This is not a sample of our professional work.
 The paper has been produced by a student.
 You can view samples of our work here.
 Opinions, suggestions, recommendations and results in this piece are those of the author and should not be taken as our company views.

 Over the last two decades, digital technology has been made available to a wide range of the population.
 This has changed the way in which people do things such as music, art, and other disciplines offered in learning institutions.
-It has led to development of new discourse practices thus challenging previous methods of social interaction (Jones, 2014).
+It has led to the development of new discourse practices thus challenging previous methods of social interaction (Jones, 2014).

 To increase productivity in teaching and learning, most institutions in the 21st century support online programs.
 This is due to advanced technology, allowing learners to use computers and other devices to access open programs for specific courses (Aharonson, 2013).
 Some online programs are used to supplement already studied content in class and some of them are entirely online schools, which allow all interactions for the courses to be virtual (Williams, 2012).
 For instance, in my role of apprenticeship delivery in digital business and marketing, the apprentices are given both classroom and online training.
-To ensure that the available technologies are utilized, learners are visited at their workplace monthly, and are given specific targets to achieve.
+To ensure that the available technologies are utilized, learners are visited at their workplace monthly and are given specific targets to achieve.
 They are encouraged to learn how to be creative with the available technologies.

-With the current rate of globalization, there has been constant need to use technology to support learning activities.
+With the current rate of globalization, there has been a constant need to use technology to support learning activities.
 For instance, most countries of the United Kingdom have embraced online programs, a step that demands improvement in the technological skills of the learners as well (Vries, 2011).
 Most of the institutions have incorporated blended learning, whereby the actual interaction between the learner and the tutor is supplemented with online opportunities.
 This way, the cost of instructional materials is reduced and learners are able to properly utilize the time they have outside class (Jones, 2014).
-Due to this demand, in my practice, we have come up with digital platforms for apprenticeship to help learners achieve their goals and workers to attain their monthly milestones.
+Due to this demand, in my practice, we have come up with digital platforms for apprenticeship to help learners achieve their goals and workers attain their monthly milestones.

-For my Education Investigating Practice, one can sought to find out the impact of the use of technology in learning on creativity of learners.
-We can all agree that advancements in technology especially when used for learning activities, massively improves the quality of education given in institutions.
+For my Education Investigating Practice, one can seek to find out the impact of the use of technology in learning on the creativity of learners.
+We can all agree that advancements in technology especially when used for learning activities, massively improve the quality of education given in institutions.
 It has also availed opportunities for marginalized groups to easily access learning opportunities through blended and purely online learning practices (Jones, 2014).
 Using online programs to supplement classroom interaction is the style, which has been currently embraced by most institutions.
 The online opportunities are only meant to improve what was studied in class and to provide access to online instructional materials.
 This saves time, minimizes costs, and utilizes available resources for the enhancement of learning, (Fisher et al, 2013).

 Another way in which technology is incorporated in learning is by the use of open educational resources, which are readily available on the internet such as digital libraries and podcasts (Vries, 2011).
-Learners readily access these materials and they may use them for reference and research purposes.
+Learners readily access these materials and may use them for reference and research purposes.
 Open educational resources have highly supplemented learning activities in the institution especially with the ready availability of internet services for the learners.

-Most learning institutions in the United Kingdom as well as other Western countries incorporate digital systems in their curriculum with evaluation of how they will benefit their learners technically (Simpson, 2010).
+Most learning institutions in the United Kingdom as well as other Western countries incorporate digital systems in their curriculum with an evaluation of how they will benefit their learners technically (Simpson, 2010).
 They, however, do not consider how the systems will affect their learners creatively.
-Research shows that the use of technology in learning will boost the technical and creative skills (Takeuchi, 2008).
+Research shows that the use of technology in learning will boost technical and creative skills (Takeuchi, 2008).
 This can not be concluded before proper research is carried out on the same.